Cleveland Browns vs. Pittsburgh Steelers NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Cleveland is 2-2 against the spread and 2-2 overall this season when the team records more than 22.0 points.

-- When Cleveland piles up over 352.3 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Cleveland amasses over 352.3 yards, the team is 3-2 against the spread and 3-2 overall.

 - The Browns have turned the ball over two more times (7 total) than the Steelers have forced a turnover (5) this season.